juancarlospaco/nim-chonker/README.md

 # Uninstall

-- If you want to undo the changes, delete `/etc/pacman.d/chonker.conf` and do an upgrade with `pacman`.
+- If you want to undo the changes, delete `/etc/pacman.d/chonker.conf` and force an upgrade with `pacman`.

 # Why